futuredapp/TFBubbleItUp/README.md

 BubbleItUp is highly configurable.
 There is configuration file called *TFBubbleItUpViewConfiguration* with class variables for configuration.

-It is mix of appearence and functional stuff.
-I would like to point out **skipOnWhitespace** and **skipOnReturnKey** propertiest, by them you can change the behaviour of creating bubble around text (see documentation comments bellow).
+It is a mix of appearance and functional stuff.
+I would like to point out **skipOnWhitespace** and **skipOnReturnKey** properties, by them you can change the behaviour of bubble creation around text (see documentation comments bellow).

 ```swift
 /// Background color for cell in normal state